Funding for universities and research institutions

 - Running costs, including vehicle fuel and maintenance

 - Projects that have already been completed or will be by the time of award

 We run a two stage application process.

 Audited accounts for the past two years should also be submitted with the online application.
 The accounts provided should relate to the ongoing underlying operating activities of the organisation itself and not a related fundraising arm or charity.
-We undertake a financial appraisal of all applications, and you may be asked by our Head of Finance to respond to specific queries.
+We undertake a financial appraisal of all applications, and you may be asked by our Finance Director to respond to specific queries.